 Types of Data Profiling

 Data profiling employs three main techniques: structure discovery, content discovery, and relationship discovery.
-While the specific methods differ, the overall goal remains consistent – to enhance data quality and gain a deeper understanding of your data assets.
+While their methods vary, the goal is the same—enhancing data quality and understanding your data assets.

 Structure Discovery

-Data profiling starts with understanding your data’s structure.
-This initial step, called structure discovery (or analysis), examines how your data is formatted and organized.
-It’s like taking a census of your data sets, identifying the number and type of fields within each dataset, along with their content.
-This process ensures consistency – for example, a phone number field shouldn’t contain text or an uneven number of digits.
+Structure discovery examines how data is formatted and organized.
+It’s like taking a census of your dataset, identifying field types and their content.
+This ensures consistency—e.g., a phone number field shouldn’t contain text or an incorrect number of digits.

 Content Discovery

-• Statistical summaries: Analyze minimum/maximum values for numerical fields and the frequency of values in categorical fields.
-This provides insights into the data range and quality.
+- Statistical summaries: Analyzing minimum/maximum values in numerical fields and frequency distributions in categorical fields.

-• Null values and uniqueness: Check the number of null values, blanks, and unique values to understand data completeness, quality, and a field’s relevance.
+- Null values and uniqueness: Checking for nulls, blanks, and unique values to gauge completeness and relevance.

 Relationship Discovery